alexholcombe/PSYC3013/README.md

     + Chromatic aberration omitted (but you don't need to know about chromatic aberration)

-## Lecture 9: Signal Detection Theory
+## Alex's Lecture 2: Signal Detection Theory

 * pp. 11-15 of Wolfe et al. *Sensation and Perception* 3rd edition, “Signal detection theory”